 Certain directors are members of the Fund.
 Their membership terms and conditions are the same as those available to other members of the Fund.
-Included in the CARE Super Pty Ltd financial records are director fees incurred of \$926,240 (2021: \$830,204) during the year.
+Included in the CARE Super Pty Ltd financial accounts are director fees of \$1,094,192 (2022: \$926,240) during the year.